 The Kadena Air Base Housing page has a list of housing options, floor plans, and pictures for those living on base.
 It’s not completely comprehensive, so below are some other places to look at videos and floor plans.

-Camp Foster (Kishaba), Camp Lester, and Plaza Housing Playlist
+Camp Foster, Camp Lester, and Plaza Housing Playlist

 This is a full playlist of 12 videos provided by Col. Vincent Ciuccoli (Ret) of all housing aboard Camp Foster, Camp Lester, and Plaza.